 Each item should be identified by a model number or some other specific identification.
 Prices cannot be altered after bids are opened.
-The RFQ should have a date and time for the bid opening, after which bids will no longer be accepted.
-All bids should be stamped with the date and time of receipt.
+The RFQ must have an established date and time for the bid opening, after which bids will no longer be accepted.
+All bids are to be stamped with the date and time of receipt.

-- 6.2.2 Evaluation of Bids: Bids are received, opened and examined by the agency to ensure compliance with all specifications and determination of the lowest responsible bidder.
+- 6.2.1.2 Advertisement of Solicitations: The State of West Virginia provides a list of all bid opportunities expected to cost \$5,000 or more in Vendor Self-Service (VSS), as a part of the wvOASIS system, which may be accessed at wvOASIS.gov.
+This listing, referred to as the West Virginia Purchasing Bulletin, is updated continually and categorizes solicitations by commodities and services. - 6.2.2 Evaluation of Bids: Bids are received, opened and examined by the agency to ensure compliance with all specifications and determination of the lowest responsible bidder.
 Bids shall be sealed until the date and time set for the bid opening, which shall be open to the public.
 While bidder information and amount bid are available for public inspection at this time, agency personnel should not discuss award scenarios with the public during the evaluation period.

-For guidance relating to the release of contract information, please refer to 4.7.9. - 6.2.2.1 Additive / Alternative Options (Add-on or Deduct): In construction contracts, there are projects for which alternative options may be requested of the participating bidders.
+6.2.2.1 Additive / Alternative Options (Add-on or Deduct): In construction contracts, there are projects for which alternative options may be requested of the participating bidders.
 Depending upon funding resources, these options may be included in the evaluation of the bids.
 When preparing the specifications, agency purchasers must put the alternatives in the order of importance to the agency, with the first alternative being the most essential to the project should additional funding be available.
 It is highly recommended that additives / alternatives are to be awarded in the order listed.
-Any exceptions require preapproval by the Purchasing Director. - 6.2.3 Award Process: After the evaluation of all bids by the agency personnel, an award is made to the lowest responsible bidder who meets the specifications.
+Any exceptions require pre-approval by the Purchasing Director.

+6.2.3 Award Process: After the evaluation of all bids by the agency personnel, an award is made to the lowest responsible bidder who meets the specifications.
 Generally defined, a responsible bidder is able to furnish the required needs of the organization as requested in the specifications.